 Prior to joining The Sentencing Project, Bishop was the Communications Associate at the Alliance for Aging Research, where she managed the organization’s social media accounts, created multimedia content, and crafted copy for the organization’s websites.
 Bishop received her undergraduate degree from Michigan State University and a Masters in Journalism from Georgetown University.

 Nazgol Ghandnoosh, Ph.D., conducts and synthesizes research on criminal justice policies.
 She has written about racial disparities in the justice system, public opinion about punishment, and the scope of reform efforts.
-Her report, Delaying a Second Chance: The Declining Prospects for Parole on Life Sentences, examines how states and the federal government have increased prison terms for people with parole-eligible life sentences.
+In The Lancet Infectious Diseases, she explained why people serving long sentences for violent crimes should be included in COVID-era decarceration efforts.
+Her latest report, “A Second Look at Injustice,” is a comprehensive analysis of a growing, powerful tool to curb mass incarceration: second look policies that enable extreme sentences to be re-evaluated.
 She regularly presents to academic, practitioner, and general audiences and her work has been featured in outlets including the Washington Post, theNew York Times,and WNYC’sOn the Media.
 She also edits The Sentencing Project’s Race and Justice Newsletter.

 Dr. Ghandnoosh earned an undergraduate degree from the University of Pennsylvania and a doctorate in sociology from the University of California, Los Angeles.
 Her dissertation, “Challenging Mass Incarceration: A California Group’s Advocacy for the Parole Release of Term-to-Life Prisoners,” was an in-depth study of a South Los Angeles-based group challenging severe sentences.

-As Director of Strategic Initiatives, Kara Gotsch oversees The Sentencing Project’s federal advocacy work and develops special projects and partnerships to advance the organizational mission of reducing mass incarceration.
+As Deputy Director, Kara Gotsch oversees The Sentencing Project’s federal advocacy work and develops special projects and partnerships to advance the organizational mission of reducing mass incarceration.
 Gotsch returned to The Sentencing Project in 2016 after serving as its Director of Advocacy from 2005-2012, when she helped lead the multi-year effort to reform the notorious 100-to-1 crack cocaine sentencing disparity that resulted in the 2010 passage of the Fair Sentencing Act.
 Her sentencing reform advocacy was honored in 2011 by Congresswoman Maxine Waters.